krkn-chaos/krkn/docs/getting_started.md

 ### Common Scenario Edits
-If you just want to make small changes to pre-existing scenarios, feel free to edit the scenario file itself
+If you just want to make small changes to pre-existing scenarios, feel free to edit the scenario file itself.

 #### Example of Quick Pod Scenario Edit:
-If you want to kill 2 pods instead of 1 in any of the pre-existing scenarios, you can either edit the number located at filters -> randomSample -> size or the runs under the config -> runStrategy section
+If you want to kill 2 pods instead of 1 in any of the pre-existing scenarios, you can either edit the number located at filters -> randomSample -> size or the runs under the config -> runStrategy section.

 #### Example of Quick Nodes Scenario Edit:
-If your cluster is build on GCP instead of AWS, just change the cloud type in the node_scenarios_example.yml file
+If your cluster is build on GCP instead of AWS, just change the cloud type in the node_scenarios_example.yml file.